ItsDoctorLeaf/reduxbot/README.md

 ### /locate
 This command locates a player based on their username, then it will return their current position [player-name] = The username of the minecraft player

+### /track
+Follows the position of the minecraft player for 60s and returns it in the chat.
+Its basically the locate command but it runs for 60s and updates per second
+[player-name] = The username of the minecraft player

+### /allies
+This shows a list of all of the allies of the server.
+You can add and remove allies from this list using the /create-ally and /remove-ally commands

+### /enemies
+This shows a list of all of the enemies of the server.
+You can add and remove enemies from this list using the /create-enemies and /remove-enemies commands